espressif/esp-protocols/components/mosquitto/examples/broker/README.md

 If you enabled also the mqtt client, this example will connect to the local broker, subscribe and publish to a topic.

 You can connect to the ESP32 mosquitto broker using some other client using the ESP32 IPv4 address and the port specified in the project configuration menu.

+> [!IMPORTANT]
+> Please do not reuse the test certificates and keys used in this example.
+Note that these are single purpose, self-signed with common name set to `"127.0.0.1"`.

 ### Test version